What is a stop word?

 Types stop words

-Stop words are generally considered "a single set of words".
-They can really have different meanings for different applications.
-For example, in some applications removing all stop words directly from the Determinants (e.g. the, a, an) via Prepositions (e.g. top, across, before) up to some Adjectives (e.g. good, nice) can be a suitable stop word list.
+Stop words are generally considered to be "a single set of words".
+They can have really different meanings for different applications.
+For example, in some applications, removing all stop words directly from the Determinants (e.g. the, a, an) via Prepositions (e.g. top, across, before) up to some Adjectives (e.g. good, nice) can be a suitable stop word list.

-For some applications, however, this can be detrimental.
-For example, removing adjective terms such as "good" and "nice" and negations such as "not" from sentiment analysis can throw algorithms off track.
-In such cases, depending on the needs of the application, one can choose to use a minimal stop words list consisting of determiners only, or determiners with prepositions, or coordinating conjunctions only.
+However, this can be disadvantageous for some applications.
+For example, the removal of adjective terms such as "good" and "nice" as well as negations such as "not" can throw algorithms off track when analyzing sentiment.
+In such cases, depending on the requirements of the application, you can choose to use a minimal stop word list consisting only of determiners or determiners with prepositions or only of coordinating conjunctions.

 Examples of small stop word - lists that you can use: